Kitware/CMake/Readme.txt

 This is CMake, the cross-platform, open-source make system.
-CMake is free software under a BSD-like license, see Copyright.txt .
+CMake is free software under a BSD-like license, see Copyright.txt.
 For documentation see the Docs/ directory once you have built CMake or visit http://www.cmake.org.